HippyHay/linked-blog-starter-md/Real Estate/Level 2/Ch 3 Exam.md

 - Ceases to be in force

 Daisy's salesperson license has been voluntarily inactive for the past few years.
 Now she wants to return to real estate.
 What must she do?
+- she must secure an employing broker or owner-developer and submit the proper request form.

+Which statement most accurately differentiates between the Department of Business and Professional Regulation and the Florida Real Estate Commission?
+- The FREC consists of seven members, wheres the DBPR is a much larger, multi-division agency.

+Which of these actions is most likely to result in an involuntarily inactive license?
+- Randall failed to renew his license for 36 months.

+Which of these most accurately distinguishes between active licenses and inactive licenses?
+- An active license is required for real estate practice, one cannot engage in real estate practice with an inactive license.

+One commonality between the Department of Business and Professional Regulation and the Florida Real Estate Commission is that they both:
+- Regulate real estate professionals.

+The following people are members of the Florida Real Estate Commission:
+- Two licensed brokers with five years of active licensure, ages 35 and 41
+- One licensed sales associate with two years of active licensure, age 54
+- Two members of the public who have never been licensed, ages 26 and 47

+Who should join the Commission in order to fulfill the membership requirements?